heathergreerklein/heathergreerklein.github.io/_posts/2016-05-02-image-examples.md

 comments: false
 ---

-I frequently create visual materials for NC LIVE or as part of my volunteer work.
+I frequently create visual materials as part of my volunteer work, and have created them as part of past employment positions.
 I like to use <a href="http://www.canva.com">Canva</a> for these images so I can quickly create professional-looking graphics incorporating royalty-free images.
-When I need to create fully original designs I'm proficient in Illustrator and have some experience with Photoshop.
+When I need to create fully original designs I'm proficient in Illustrator and Photoshop.

 ## Infographic
 <figure class="image">